parse-community/docs/_includes/flutter/queries.md

 );
 ```

-**NOTE:** To use this features you have to enable Live Queries first.
+**NOTE:** To use these features you have to enable Live Queries first.

 ## Relation

 The SDK supports Relation.

 To add relation to object: